Introduction

 RAG is vulnerable to retrieval miss.
 For rigorous document analysis, would full-scan plus hierarchical approval be more appropriate?

-A plain single API call cannot be used in the same multi-agent manner as ChatGPT provided by OpenAI on the Internet.
+A plain single API call cannot reproduce the same tool-integrated behavior as the hosted ChatGPT service on the Internet.
 In my implementation experience, under that condition, when a model is asked to evaluate business documents with deep reasoning, the response time can reach on the order of 100 seconds.
 With MapReduce, wall-clock latency can be shortened through parallel processing.

 Should OpenAI introduce a file_analysis API based on this MapReduce mechanism, rather than relying on code_interpreter and RAG-based file_search?